akkipatel191996/akki/periph_pmu/example/readme.txt

 The PMU example demonstrates power state change using the RTC timer to wake-up the MCU from the following low power states, SLEEP, DEEP SLEEP, POWER DOWN, and DEEP POWER DOWN.
-The wakeup timer is configurable, allowing the user to select the time delay between power state changes.
+The wakeup timer is configurable, allowing the user to select any time delay between power state changes.
 The chip is then placed into a low power mode and will wakeup from the RTC timer event.
 PMU power modes tested are:
 MCU_SLEEP,